qchenevier/MBA_memoire/doc/reaction_organization.md

 **Business and IT integration:** Companies with a history of strained IT and business relationships are handicapped when trying to conduct digital transformation, because of complex IT architectures, unintegrated data, and processes that are not well-enabled through technology.
 In contrast, companies with a solid IT-business relationship are in a solid position to begin digital transformation.
 Where strong relationships exist, executives on both sides of the relationship are willing to be flexible in creating new governance mechanisms or digital units without feeling threatened.
 In most firms, digital transformation is being led by CIOs.
 Other companies place responsibility for digital in another unit or executive who works closely with the CIO.
 Another solution is to hire a second CIO to focus on transformation-related activities, working in concert with the CIO who stays focused on keeping the firms' existing platform functional [@Westerman2011].

-Decision 5: Keep digital businesses separate or integrate them with current nondigital ones?
-Integrating digital operations directly into physical businesses can create additional value, for example, by providing multichannel capabilities for customers or by helping companies share infrastructure, such as supply-chain networks.
+**Keep digital businesses separate or integrate them with current nondigital ones?** Integrating digital operations directly into physical businesses can create additional value, for example, by providing multichannel capabilities for customers or by helping companies share infrastructure, such as supply-chain networks.
 However, it can be hard to attract and retain digital talent in a traditional culture, and turf wars between the leaders of the digital and the main business are commonplace.
 Hybrid approaches involving both stand-alone and well-integrated digital organizations are possible, of course, for companies with diverse business portfolios [@Hirt2014].

 Most IT strategies treat technology in isolation, they often lack the transformational, business-centric orientation needed to realize the potential within a company's business model, products, processes and organizational structures.
 A digital transformation strategy signposts the way toward digital transformation and guides managers through the transformation process resulting from the integration and use of digital technologies and helps them navigate the complexity and ambiguity of identifying their own digital "sweet spots." [@Hess2016]

-##### Digital capabilities

-Technical capability, or the ability to deploy needed technical skills in executing a design move, emerged in our analysis as an important contingency.
-We observed instances in which organizations with abundant resources were still constrained by the level of technical capability [@Woodard2013].
+**Do You Plan to Integrate New Operations into Existing Structures or Create Separate Entities?** Decide whether to integrate new operations into their current operations or to organize them as distinct, separate units (perhaps as a newly formed subsidiary).
+Integration requires less extensive restructuring efforts, but it is important to examine whether synergies can be exploited.
+Organizing new digital activities in separate structures makes it easier to explicitly separate (physically and ideologically) old and new operations.
+Appropriate structures for new operations are more innovative and provide an increased level of flexibility.
+The greater the distance between digital transformation efforts and a firm's current core activities, the stronger the boundary between new and old operations should be.
+Digital transformation initiatives often involve significant innovation and change efforts, as well as a willingness to take risks, all of which may be difficult to accommodate within existing organizational structures [@Hess2016].

+##### Digital platforms as a central IT tool for future improvements & products (digital asset with high option value)

+Digital business strategy relies on rich information exchanges through digital platforms inside and outside organizations that allow multifunctional strategies and processes to be tightly interconnected [@Bharadwaj2013].

+The majority (78 percent) of the effect of first-order dynamic capabilities on response performance is achieved indirectly through building digital platform capabilities when it comes to producing digital non-core products.
+The same effect is achieved mostly directly when it comes to percentage of revenue coming from all on-line sources.
+The number of digital non-core products is more directly impacted by digital platform capabilities than by first-order dynamic capabilities.
+The percentage of revenue from on-line sources is more directly impacted by first-order dynamic capabilities than by building digital platform capabilities [@Karimi2015].

+Rather than investing in the status quo, resources need to be appropriately allocated to build digital platform capabilities for new markets and value networks [@Karimi2015].

+Organizations need to find out whether processes for their core products are appropriate for developing digital non-core products [@Karimi2015].

 Developing digital non-core products requires new digital platform capabilities.
 Platforms are the building blocks that act as a foundation for developing complementary products, technologies, or services.
 Digital platforms organize IT capabilities into software frameworks for integration of transactions.
 Digital platform capabilities provide standards, connectivity, rules, and IT capabilities [@Karimi2015].

-**Digital capabilities:** Digital capabilities cut across all three pillars.
-They are a fundamental building block for transformation in customer experience, operational processes, and business models.
-Although CIOs and existing IT departments are leading digital initiatives across companies, they hire extra skills or implement separate units to coordinate digital transformation [@Westerman2011].

 **Unified Data and Processes:** The most fundamental technology need for digital transformation is a digital platform of integrated data and processes.
 The difficulty of operating without a platform becomes greater as companies engage in multi-channel operations.
 "Data integration is the biggest challenge in setting up our digital services."
 Unified data and process is one reason that web-based companies are able to gain advantage through analytics and personalization much more readily than traditional firms.
 Unified platforms can also help to manage the centralization-decentralization challenge [@Westerman2011].

+One of the first thing deployed in the new GE Software HQ by the new Digital Officer to start building software capabilities:

+- creation of a **common software platform** [@Iansiti2014]
+- "**Co-location** is everything" [@Iansiti2014]

+##### Digital capabilities are the people working around that platform to improve it

+Technical capability, or the ability to deploy needed technical skills in executing a design move, emerged in our analysis as an important contingency.
+We observed instances in which organizations with abundant resources were still constrained by the level of technical capability [@Woodard2013].

+**Digital capabilities:** Digital capabilities cut across all three pillars.
+They are a fundamental building block for transformation in customer experience, operational processes, and business models.
+Although CIOs and existing IT departments are leading digital initiatives across companies, they hire extra skills or implement separate units to coordinate digital transformation [@Westerman2011].

 Scale with Digital Business Strategy Will Increasingly Take Place under Conditions of Information Abundance: develop the organizational capabilities to harness the huge quantities of heterogeneous data, which includes the explosive chatter on social networks, crowdsourcing of ideas from the edges of networks, and the proliferation of billions of continuous machine-to-machine sensors [@Bharadwaj2013].

+**Solution delivery:** Companies also need the capabilities to modify their processes or build new methods onto the data and process platform.
+Some IT departments have established special units to build emerging technology skills and methods.
+Others look outside the firm for help: Vendor partners can be very effective, but some executives expressed concern about over-reliance on vendors.
+Several executives described knowledge gaps that existed after they ended a vendor relationship [@Westerman2011].

 **Algorithms:** The world is pretty much run on algorithms.
 Machine Learning is the ability to accurately perform new, unseen tasks, built on known properties learned from training or historic data.
 ExOs need to follow four steps [@VanGeest2014]:
 1. Gather: The algorithmic process starts with harnessing data, which is gathered via sensors or humans, or imported from public datasets.
 2. Organize: The next step is to organize the data, a process known as ETL (extract, transform and load).
 3. Apply: Once the data is accessible, machine learning tools identify trends and tune new algorithms.
 4. Expose: The final step is exposing the data, as if it were an open platform.
 Open data and APIs can be used to enable an ExO’s community to develop valuable services.

-**Solution delivery:** Companies also need the capabilities to modify their processes or build new methods onto the data and process platform.
-Some IT departments have established special units to build emerging technology skills and methods.
-Others look outside the firm for help: Vendor partners can be very effective, but some executives expressed concern about over-reliance on vendors.
-Several executives described knowledge gaps that existed after they ended a vendor relationship [@Westerman2011].

 **Analytics capabilities:**  Companies with integrated data are able to engage in more powerful analytics strategies.
 All executives also mentioned that building analytics capability was difficult, requiring skills and culture change in addition to investments [@Westerman2011].